nandhaa17/Communication-between-Physically-Challenged/README.md

 # Communication-between-Physically-Challenged

-# Morse Code Input with Button, LED, and Buzzer

 This Arduino project allows a user to input Morse code using a push button.
 The LED and buzzer provide real-time visual and audio feedback corresponding to dots and dashes.

 ## Components Used